3 Key Things Your Outsourced IT Support Should Not Be Doing

 Non-tailored and Unclear Service Framework

-This is in relation to the first point.
-So let’s say you are all good with their pricing and the service inclusion but are they flexible enough to customize it to your business, and how will they execute those services?
+This is related to the first point.
+So, let’s say you are all good with their pricing and service inclusion, but are they flexible enough to customize it to your business, and how will they execute those services?
 This should be clear at the onset of dealing with these service providers.

 While most IT solutions and services today are broad and equipped enough to cover the needs of businesses from various industries, there are still specific requirements and different degrees of necessity from one company or industry to another.